-Legal tip sheet kit
+Legal tip sheets

-We’ve created this kit of six tip sheets to help community workers, library staff, and other go-to “helpers” give legal information and referrals to people who come to them with legal problems.
+We’ve created six tip sheets to help community workers, library staff, and other go-to “helpers” give legal information and referrals to people who come to them with legal problems.
 They are easy-to-understand and practical: the first two, for example, help workers detect legal problems and understand how far they can go in giving legal information.